tailhook/tk-pool/README.md

 3. Allows pipelining (multiple in-flight request when multiplexing)
 4. Auto-reconnects on broken connection
 5. Adapts when DNS name change
-6. Can have both eagerly and lazily established connections

 Multiple load-balancing strategies are in to do list.